9D/8N

 Highest Point: Dzongri top ~ 4150 m/13612 ft

-Further Option: From Dzongri one can add a 3 days side trip to Chaurikhang, base camp of Himalayan Mountaineering Institute (HMI).
-Also one may take a different route while descending from Thansing to Lampokhri and then to Labdang and Tashiding (Goecha La Kasturi trek).
+Further Option: From Dzongri one can add a 3 days side trip to Chaurikhang, base camp of Himalayan Mountaineering Institute (HMI) to further explore the Kabru group of mountains and Rathong glacier area.

-Access: Trek starting point (trek base) is Yuksom, 160 Km from NJP.
+Access: Trek starting point (trek base) is Yuksom, 150 km from NJP.

 Rail station: New Jailpaiguri (Station Code: NJP)